moq-wg/moq-transport/draft-ietf-moq-transport.md

 * Largest Group ID: the largest Group ID available for this track.
 This
 * Group ID corresponds to the Group that would be returned with a
 * {{subscribe-locations}} RelativePrevious value of 0.
-It represents the latest
-* Group boundary available for this track.
-Note that the Group may not be
-* complete when this value is returned.
-This field is only present if
+This field is only
-* ContentExists has a value of 1.
+* present if ContentExists has a value of 1.

 * Largest Object ID: the largest Object ID available within the largest Group ID
 * for this track.
 This Object ID corresponds to the Object that would be
 * returned with a {{subscribe-locations}} RelativePrevious value of 0.
-It
-* represents the latest Object boundary available for this track.
-Note that the
-* Object may not be complete when this value is returned.
-This field is only
+This
-* present if ContentExists has a value of 1.
+* field is only present if ContentExists has a value of 1.

 ## SUBSCRIBE_ERROR {#message-subscribe-error}